 Netflix’s female-driven Mexican drama, ‘Unstoppable’ or ‘Desenfrenadas’ centers around a trio of flawed but lovable women as they embark on a journey of self-discovery and sisterhood.
 The three cross paths with a stranger with a dark and dangerous past which takes them on an adventure of a lifetime, filled with unforgettable lessons and bonds.

 No, Netflix’s ‘Unstoppable’ is not based on a true story.
 Neither is it an adaptation of any sort.
-The series, created by Diego Martinez Ulanovsky, is a fictional piece that explores a road-trip gone wrong, taking us on a wild ride with Rocio, Vera, Carlota, and Marcela.
+The series, created by Diego Martinez Ulanovsky, is a fictional piece that explores a road trip gone wrong, taking us on a wild ride with Rocio, Vera, Carlota, and Marcela.
 However, it explores several significant subjects rooted in our reality.
-It looks at the deeply misogynistic society we live in while touching upon topics like sexual and physical abuse, sexuality, body image, sex-work, white privilege and toxic masculinity among several others.
+It looks at the deeply misogynistic society we live in while touching upon topics like sexual and physical abuse, sexuality, body image, sex work, white privilege, and toxic masculinity, among several others.

 Apart from these, the series also looks at grieving the loss of a loved one and the guilt associated with it through Rocio’s character.
-While Carlota’s storyline looks at sexual cyberbullying, another reality faced by several women in this internet-dominated world.
+While Carlota’s storyline looks at sexual cyberbullying, another reality is faced by several women in this internet-dominated world.

 ‘Thelma and Louise’ Influence

-Vera almost being raped by a man she meets in the bar as Marcela protects her, instantly reminds one of Thelma experiencing something similar in the movie.
+Vera almost being raped by a man she meets in the bar as Marcela protects her instantly reminds one of Thelma experiencing something similar in the movie.
 The film also has a subtle homosexual subtext similar to Vera and Marcela’s relationship in ‘Unstoppable’.
-And similar to ‘Thelma and Louise’, the ending of the series also involves a dangerous car-chase that takes the girls towards the edge of a cliff.
-However, the story of ‘Unstoppable’ ultimately takes a more positive direction, and ends with the women driving away.
+Similar to Thelma and Louise, the ending of the series also involves a dangerous car-chase that takes the girls towards the edge of a cliff.
+However, the story of ‘Unstoppable’ ultimately takes a more positive direction and ends with the women driving away.

 Read More: Unstoppable Review